energywebfoundation/origin/docs/trade/exchange-token-account.md

 When EACs are issued by the Issuing body, they are automatically deposited onto the Exchange.
 Users can [withdraw certificates off of the exchange](./exchange-io-erc1888.md#withdrawal-processor) at any time.
 In doing so, the asset is moved from the [Exchange wallet](../user-guide-glossary.md#exchange-wallet) to the user's Blockchain account.
 Inversely, users can at any time transfer certificates that are in their Blockchain account to their Exchange Deposit account, which forwards them to the Exchange wallet where they are active on the exchange.

-## Exchange Deposit Account Deployment
+## Exchange Deposit Account Deployment and Persistence
 The Exchange Token Account module [exports a Token Account factory](https://github.com/energywebfoundation/origin/blob/master/packages/trade/exchange-token-account/src/index.ts) that is used to deploy new instances of the Token Account.
+An Exchange Deposit Account is deployed by the application once for each Organization.
 The factory method is used in the Exchange module's Account Deployer Service to deploy new accounts.

 The 'wallet' used to initialize the TokenAccountFactory is the private key used for exchange accounts deployment.
 This should be set in the .env file.